Jaymon/bang/docs/THEMES.md

 # Themes

-A theme is what your project looks like, bang has a default theme that is used if no theme is specified, you can set your theme using the configuration:
+A theme is what your project looks like.
+Bang has a default theme that is used if no theme is specified, you can set your theme using the configuration:

 ```python
 config.theme_name = "THEME_NAME"
 ```

-The [default themes directory](https://github.com/Jaymon/bang/tree/master/bang/data/themes) can be used as an example of how you can structure your own project's `themes` directory.
+The [default themes directory](https://github.com/Jaymon/bang/tree/master/bang/data/themes) can be used as an example for how you can structure your own project's `themes` directory.

 A theme directory is structured like this: